BrettSWeisberg/rails-project/README.md

+## Project Name: rails-project

 ## Project Overview:
-rails-project - Is a project management site specifically for a design studio that has many clients.
+Is a project management site specifically for a design studio that has many clients.
 Each client could have many projects both of which are assigned a manager to oversee.

 ## Motivation:
 Currently, the company that this site is designed for uses Excel files to manage their project management needs.
 This option will soon become unmanageable.